descendant registry

 ELIGIBILITY

-- Must be a descendant (child, grandchild, and great-grandchildren) of an original owner of Class A, B, C, or D shares
+- Be an Alaska Native descendant of an original owner of Doyon Class A, B, C, or D shares.
+There is no Alaska Native minimum blood quantum requirement.

-- Cannot be dually enrolled to another Alaska Native corporation, Tetlin Native Corporation, Native Village of Venetie Tribal Government, Arctic Village, or Metlakatla
+- Not enrolled with another Alaska Native Regional Corporation, Tetlin Native Corporation, Native Village of Venetie Tribal Government, or Metlakatla.

 How to apply

-- Submit your completed application and supporting document to Doyon.
+- Submit your completed application and supporting documentation to Doyon.

 Frequently asked questions

-The registry is an investment in the future of our people, helping strengthen connections between Doyon and shareholder descendants for generations to come.
+The registry is an investment in the future of our people, helping build stronger relationships with Doyon for generations to come.

-No. Registering as a descendant does not make you a Doyon shareholder and does not provide shareholder ownership, voting rights, or distributions.
-It is a separate registry designed to keep descendants informed about programs and opportunities.
+Registering as a descendant does not make you a shareholder and does not include voting rights, stock ownership, or distributions.

 - Internship opportunities